kaimky1/Intrinsify/README.md

 **Registering**
 <br>
-*Creating the register page involved REGEX syntax to check if the user input passed requirements that I created.
+* Creating the register page involved REGEX syntax to check if the user input passed requirements that I created.
 ![Registering](/pictures/register.gif)

 **Logging In**
 <br>
-*I created a login page which verified the username and password via bcrypt to the POSTGRESQL database.
+* I created a login page which verified the username and password via bcrypt to the POSTGRESQL database.
 If the user enters the wrong password, an alert with an error will pop up.
 ![Logging In](/pictures/login.gif)
 <br>

 **Searching a Stock**
 <br>
-*The idea of easily searching for a stock name or ticker symbol was one of the things that I wanted to implement.
+* The idea of easily searching for a stock name or ticker symbol was one of the things that I wanted to implement.
 ![Searching Stocks](/pictures/stockselect.gif)

 <br>
-å
-**Fetching Stock News**
+** Fetching Stock News**
 <br>
-*Utilizing Bootstrap's pagination, I was able to fetch relevant news articles and display them to the user.
+* Utilizing Bootstrap's pagination, I was able to fetch relevant news articles and display them to the user.
 ![Searching Stocks](/pictures/news.gif)

 <br>

 **Using Twilio API**
 <br>
-*Getting updates every 24 hours from the stock prices in you watchlist.
+* Getting updates every 24 hours from the stock prices in you watchlist.
 ![Sending Updates Via Twilio API](/pictures/textSend.gif)

 **Future Features**